steemit/steem/doc/api-notes.md

 - Limit access to the API socket to a trusted LAN by firewall configuration
 - Limit access to particular API's with username/password authentication

-The Steem developers recommend using the first of these methods to secure the API by binding to localhost, as follows:
+The Golos developers recommend using the first of these methods to secure the API by binding to localhost, as follows:

     rpc-endpoint = 127.0.0.1:8090